 At the Riis Park main building facility, go left through the main entrance.
 The mall area behind provides good fall and winter birding.
 During the '97-'98 winter, Red and White-winged Crossbills frequented the pines bordering the mall and parking lot.
 Scour the territory between the lot and boardwalk, checking the brushy edges.
 The large Riis parking lot on your left can be potentially good for hawk-watching and spectacular songbird flight, particularly the Icterid species.
 Continue on through the playgrounds as an option.
 On your return, go right of the handball courts but along the parking lot sidewalk to the north end (or bay side) of the golf course.
 Turn left along the fence through a tree-lined path.
 At the end, you will come back to 169th street and back into Ft.
 Tilden.
 Scan the areas along the fields and road edges as you make your way to your car.

 After descending, go through the fence on the ocean side of the battery and up the dune ridge to the bench.
 Check out the little pond below for bird life.
 This area is good for autumn flycatchers and warblers.
 You can re-trace your steps to the Battery East and go left.
 Proceed a short distance and take to first road right.
 Halfway down, pine trees begin.
 Take the sand trail on the right.
 In winter, check for owls.
 Retrace your steps and you have an option to continue on the trail or the paved road.
 The paved road called Marshall Road has dense habitat.
 The sand trail is a better option which leads back to the original path to the Dune road.
 Continue right at this road to your car.
 Beyond the bar gate is an open field area on the left which yields good habitat for sparrows, wrens and flycatchers.
 This road bends sharply left leading out into 193rd Street.
 Across 193rd St., a very large field disturbed by large mounds creates the air currents preferred by autumn hawks.
 Northern Harriers fly close by and low.
 The fences provide perches for Sharp-shinned and Cooper's Hawks, American Kestrel and Merlin.
 On northwest winds, exceptional sparrow numbers and passerines prevail.
 Beware of street traffic.
 Retrace your steps to the parking lot for your car.
-There are other connecting roads leading from the bar gate to good habitats beyond.
-Explore if you have time.

 Past scarce/rare species: Razorbill, Black Brant, King Eider (imm.), Black, Surf, and White-winged Scoters, Common Eider, Golden Eagle, Bald Eagle, Northern Goshawk, Peregrine Falcon, Long-eared Owl, Cave Swallow, Red-headed Woodpecker, Western Kingbird, Ash-Throated Flycatcher, Blue Grosbeak, Eastern Meadowlark, Philadelphia Vireo, Orange-Crowned Warbler, Henslow's Sparrow, Clay-colored Sparrow, Lark Sparrow, Common Redpolls.